 - Release Date: January 22, 2010

 - Cast: Brendan Fraser, Harrison Ford, Keri Russell

 Box Office Info:

 In 2007, CBS formed their own film production and distribution arm and their inaugural project was the $31 million budgeted Extraordinary Measures.
 A deal was brokered with Sony to handle overseas distribution.
 Despite CBS being bullish on the marketing for their first picture, Extraordinary Measures had the feel of a made for TV movie, the release date on January 22 was a dumping ground, both Harrison Ford & Brendan Fraser couldn’t draw flies outside of their known franchise movies and reviews leaned mostly negative.
 Making matters worse for the movie was a marketing campaign that was completely unfocused and never made it clear if the film was a medical drama, a medical thriller or an inspirational family oriented film.

 Extraordinary Measures bowed against Legion and Tooth Fairy and even after plenty of free promotion and exposure on the CBS network, it flopped with $6,012,594 — placing #8 for the weekend led by Avatar in its sixth weekend.
-Extraordinary Measures sank 56.4% to $2,619,257 in its second frame and the film was yanked out of theaters after just three weeks with $12,068,313 at the US box office.
+Extraordinary Measures sank 56.4% to $2,619,257 in its second frame and the movie was yanked out of theaters after just three weeks with $12,068,313.
 CBS would likely see returned less than $6 million after theaters take their percentage of the gross, which barely dents their P&A expenses and leaves the budget entirely in the red.